e2nIEE/pandapower-homepage/_pages/references.md

   - quote: I am working on the development of software for power systems research for 7 years, and pandapower is one of the most useful things developed by the community.
 Brilliant idea, amazing implementation and very easy to use.
 Congratulations!
     name: Miguel Heleno
     affiliation: Postdoctoral Fellow at Lawrence Berkeley National Laboratory, USA
+  - quote: Firstly, congratulations to the pandapower team for developing such an easy to use the tool.
+I  have introduced pandapower to my final year project students.
+Many of them start with no background in power system analysis as they take the courses in this subject concurrently.
+I find that they are able to easily pick up working the with pandapower and carry out projects in renewable energy integration and electric vehicle integration.
+I too use pandapower to carry out preliminary studies on renewables in the grid.
+Pandapower has been a very useful tool.
+I would encourage the pandapower team to add new features such as modal analysis, electricity market engine and if possible RMS dynamics to the package.
+It will make pandapower the preferred open source tool.
+    name: Ashwin M Khambadkone
+    affiliation: Associate Professor at National University of Singapore
 ---

 ## Citing pandapower <a name="citing"></a>